-The facility inventory of existing sport and recreation facilities across the Tamworth region has been prepared based on information has been drawn from:
+The facility inventory of existing sport and recreation facilities across the Tamworth region has been prepared based on information drawn from:

-- visits to key venues,
+- visits to key venues

-- Council's geospatial data/mapping files.
+- Council's geospatial data/mapping files

 - Council documents, such as management plans

 - consultation

-While the Sport and Recreation Strategic Plan focusses on Council's role for the provision of sport and recreation facilities, the inventory also includes several facilities which are owned privately or by clubs to ensure that the full suite of opportunities is considered.
+While the Sport and Recreation Strategic Plan focusses on Council's role for the provision of sport and recreation facilities, the inventory also includes several facilities which are owned privately or by clubs.

-It is noted that the inventory does not include the following types of facilities:
+The inventory does not include the following types of facilities:

-- school facilities - private fitness centres/gyms - recreation facilities (e.g. trails) in national parks and state forests - recreation facilities (e.g. playgrounds) located in open spaces which are not of regional or district significance.
+- school facilities - privately owned fitness centres/gyms - recreation facilities (e.g. trails) in national parks and state forests - recreation facilities (e.g. playgrounds) located in open spaces which are not of regional or district significance.